JUDGE'S NAME AND CHAMBERS INFORMATION:

 Motion Setting: All civil hearing scheduling is through the Judicial Assistant.
 Preferred method is via e-mail to include the case number, style, type of motion and time needed.
 The setting of a hearing requires availability of all counsel.
 Once given dates, you MUST reconfirm availability with the JA prior to noticing it for hearing.

 Phone appearances for hearings: Non-evidentiary hearings of 15 minutes or less that are scheduled on an Open Motion Calendar (not specially set) are permitted to attend telephonically.
 Judge Jones does not utilize Court Call so all counsel appearing telephonically will be required to conference onto one line prior to calling in for the hearing.
 The JA will provide the call-in number based on location prior to the hearing.
-For cases that are set at a specially set time, a Motion for Telephonic Appearance will need to be filed and a copy emailed to the JA with a proposed order.
-Please copy opposing counsel when submitting the motion and proposed order.

 Cover Letter / Proposed Orders: Proposed orders are to be submitted through the e-portal with a corresponding cover letter indicating if opposing party/counsel agrees or objects to the entry of the order.
 All proposed orders will need to be submitted in Word Format and with the correct DJMCA codes.
 If the order is not submitted in Word Format, it will not be entered and may be rejected without notice.